 - Access discounts.
 Australia’s pet insurance market is relatively small and competitive.
 Many insurers extend discounts to new customers.

-- Keep your pet happy.
-Health and happiness often go hand in hand.
+- Keep your pet happy and healthy.
+Health and happiness can often go hand in hand.

 The complex nature of animal health needs and the differences between policies mean it’s often a good idea to consult your vet before deciding on any one option.
 Where possible, you should do this before your puppy or kitten is eight weeks old, so you’re ready to find cover as soon as you can.